Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

 **Step 7: Reducing the draw calls of our tower**

-Go to Module4-GraphicsDiag\Source\Ex3\Launchpad Model, copy the model file, and replace the Launchpad model in Apollo\Assets\Models.
-This model has been changed by the designer, so the similar parts has been merged.
+The designer of the launchtower model created another version that got the tower parts combined into one mesh.
+This will reduce the drawcall we had for each floor of the tower and so on.

+In the EndProject folder, the new model has replaced the existing one.

 **Step 8: Test**

-Export the UWP again, and capture a frame and look at the reduced amount of drawcalls.
+You can directly open the exported UWP of the EndProject, run it and capture a frame.
+You can now see that the most of the tower is rendered in only a couple of drawcalls.

+**The End**
+Thank you for going through this lab.
+We hope that by going through these steps, you have learned how you can use the Diagnostics Tools in your own graphical projects.
+There are many other problems in this solution, so you you want to go even further, feel free to spend some more time with it.

+Thank you!